Blackhawk Tech lockdown lifted, deputies still seek suspect

 Strouse advised people inside the search area to stay stationary in their homes until authorities lift the search perimeter.

-Rock County Christian School might also be going on lockdown, emergency communications indicated.
+Rock County Christian School also was locked down, the sheriff's office said.

-The mobile home park was closed and locked down, as well as BTC and Rock University High School, the school district statement says.
+The mobile home park was closed and locked down, as well as BTC and Rock University High School, which is housed inside BTC, the school district statement said.

-"Students should not load Rockvale buses," the school district statement says.
-"Arrangements are being made to keep students supervised until parents pick them up."

-"Please know that any student living at this address (the mobile home park) will need to be picked up by a parent if the suspect is not apprehended within 30 minutes or by 3 p.m.," the statement says.

 Knudson declined to say on what charges the man is wanted.